Adoption FAQ

 I applied to adopt but have not heard anything back

-We are a small 100% volunteer-run rescue.
-We are only able to contact shortlisted applicants for interviews.
-If you had multiple rescues on your application it will remain open until you are shortlisted or all are adopted, at which time your application will be considered closed.
+We are a small, 100% volunteer-run rescue and can only contact applicants who have been shortlisted for interviews.
+If you applied for multiple rescues, your application will remain open until you are shortlisted or all the rescues are adopted.
+At that point, your application will be closed.

-Please ensure you have added our domain to your safe sender list and please check your voicemail.
-We will move on to the next applicant if we do not hear back from you.
+To ensure you receive our messages, please add our domain to your safe sender list and check your voicemail regularly.
+If we do not hear back from you, we will proceed to the next applicant.

 I applied to adopt and no longer wish to be considered

-At times applicants decide they are not yet ready or have been matched with another rescue.
-Please contact us to let us know.
-Doing so is a big help as it allows our volunteers to remove your application and potentially save them some time.
+If you decide you’re not ready to adopt or have been matched with another rescue, please contact us to let us know.
+This helps our volunteers by allowing us to remove your application from consideration and save time for other potential adopters.
+Your prompt communication is greatly appreciated.

 Do you have a kitten available for adoption?